 Student accommodation is pretty cosy during the winter months but a good pair of bed socks and pyjamas never hurt.

 When it snows, you’ll be amazed at how little we can do.
-The country basically comes to a standstill so that can be a giggle-fest for those of you who have proper cold winters.
+The country comes to a standstill so that can be a giggle-fest for those of you who have proper cold winters.

 The main thing about British weather is, don’t let it put you off doing something.
 Chances are the next day will be the same unpredictably wet day so simply embrace it and explore.

-Things start to heat up here and the last few years around April, we’ve had some heat waves with temperatures in the high 20s (degrees Celsius) for nearly a week.
+Things start to heat up here and in the last few years around April, we’ve had some heat waves with temperatures in the high 20s (degrees Celsius) for nearly a week.

 As it starts to get warmer, you’ll be tempted to ditch the coats for lighter more summery clothes but hold it right there!